Clipper Circuits

 SHUNT OR PARALLEL POSITIVE CLIPPER

 A parallel clipper circuit uses the same diode theory and circuit operation a resistor and diode are connected in series with the input signal and the output signal is developed across the diode.
-The output is in parallel with the diode hence the circuit name parallel clipper the parallel clipper can limit either the positive or negative alternation of the input signal Fig 5 shows the circuit of a shunt positive clipper In this circuit.
+The output is in parallel with the diode hence the circuit name is parallel clipper the parallel clipper can limit either the positive or negative alternation of the input signal Fig 5 shows the circuit of a shunt positive clipper In this circuit.
 The diode acts as a closed switch when the input voltage is positive (i.e. Vi > 0 and as an open switch when the input voltage is negative (i.e. Vi< 0) the output waveform is the same as that of a series positive clipper in the parallel clippers the alp will develop when the diode is cut off.

 Shunt Parallel Positive Clipper